 Franklin serves as president and CEO of the Billy Graham Evangelistic Association and the international Christian relief and evangelism organization Samaritan’s Purse.
 He has met privately with five U.S. Presidents as well as world leaders from Europe, Africa, Asia and Latin America.

-As a speaker and author, Franklin regularly addresses current moral and social issues, challenging Christians to make a difference in the world.
-He also offers biblical context and application to current national and world events.
-Through the organizations he leads he has been instrumental in helping people impacted by crises including the 9/11 terrorist attacks, civil war in Sudan and natural disasters ranging from the tsunami in South Asia to the massive earthquakes in Haiti, China and Japan.
+As a speaker and author, Franklin regularly addresses current moral and social issues, calling Christians to stand for Biblical values and challenging them to make a difference in the world for the sake of the Gospel.
+He also offers Biblical context and application to current national and world events.
+Through the organizations he leads he has been instrumental in helping people impacted by crises including the 9/11 terrorist attacks, civil war in Sudan and natural disasters ranging from the Ebola outbreak in West Africa to earthquakes in Japan, Haiti and China.